hoangduytran/blender-manual/manual/files/import_export/obj.rst

    Blender uses Y Forward, Z Up (since the front view looks along the +Y direction).
    For example, its common for applications to use Y as the up axis, in that case -Z Forward, Y Up is needed.
-Objects: Apply Modifiers
-   Export objects using the evaluated mesh, meaning the resulting mesh after all :doc:`Modifiers </modeling/modifiers/index>` have been calculated.
-Properties
-   For properties that have different settings for the viewport/final render pick which is used for output.
-   One example where this is important is the :doc:`/modeling/modifiers/generate/subdivision_surface`.

-   :Viewport: Use viewport properties.
-   :Render: Use final render properties.

 Geometry Properties